mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth-long.md

 Overall conversion rate increased; supported by much higher conversions on the Disney+ standalone offer.
 Unfortunately, this came at the expense of Bundle sales that went down, bringing overall revenue down with it.

 This test result forced a reckoning within Disney+ Growth teams to decide if we were ready to fully commit to focusing on Revenue Growth over Subscriber Growth.
 Disney made new commitments to investors for the profitability of Disney+.
-Our focus formally moved from net subscribers to AARPU.
+Our focus formally moved from net subscribers to MRR.

 ### V2 Workshop {#workshop}